matter-labs/zksync-era/docs/guides/advanced/contracts.md

 }
 ```

 Also `ContractDeployer` adding a special prefix for all the new contract addresses.
-This means that contract addesses
+This means that contract addresses
 WILL be different on `zkSync` and Ethereum (and also leaves us the possibility of adding Ethereum addresses in the
 future if needed).